How Attackers Evade Secure Email Gateways & How to Stop Them

 The Evolving Evasion Challenge

 As organizations increasingly deploy sophisticated Secure Email Gateways (SEGs) to protect against email-borne threats, attackers have responded with equally sophisticated evasion techniques.
-This continuous cycle of security advancement and attacker adaptation has accelerated significantly in recent years.
-According to Proofpoint’s 2024 Human Factor Report, attackers now develop new SEG evasion techniques approximately every 3-4 weeks, compared to every 2-3 months just two years earlier.
+This continuous cycle of security advancement and attacker adaptation has accelerated significantly in recent years, with attackers developing new SEG evasion techniques at an increasing pace.

 This acceleration reflects both the effectiveness of modern email security and the significant financial incentives driving innovation in attack methodologies.
-With the average successful business email compromise attack now yielding $125,000 according to 2024 FBI cybercrime statistics, threat actors are highly motivated to develop techniques that bypass even the most advanced security controls.
+With successful business email compromise attacks yielding substantial financial returns according to FBI cybercrime statistics, threat actors are highly motivated to develop techniques that bypass even the most advanced security controls.

 Understanding these evasion techniques and implementing appropriate countermeasures has become essential for security teams seeking to maintain effective email protection in this constantly evolving landscape.